 A program that puts paramedics on medically-equipped bikes.
 This team operates during public events in which traditional ambulance response may be delayed.

 The bike team’s mobility has proven to be highly effective in reducing time to treatment for patients in crowds or areas of limited accessibility.

 EMS Gators are often used as a transport resource for BERT.
 Gators are small All-Terrain Vehicles (ATVs) that are outfitted with stretchers.
 These Gators facilitate the safe extraction of patients out of crowded areas or off athletic fields.

 NHRMC EMS provides five tactical paramedics to be part of the New Hanover County Sheriff’s ERT unit.

 Responsibilities include providing medical coverage during high risk law enforcement situations.

-SMAT (State Medical Assistance Team) is designed to respond locally, regionally or statewide in order to provide medical support for events and disasters.
+An EMS-based team designed to respond locally, regionally, or statewide in order to provide medical support for large scale events or disasters.

 Paramedics specially trained in skills like vehicle extrication, high angle rope rescue and hazardous materials.
 These paramedics become the medical component of area rescue teams.